tiagofilipe12/mash_wrapper/README.md

                         Provide the input sequence files to parse.
 Usually fasta files.
 This option is mutually exclusive with "-r".
-  -a ASSEMBLIES [ASSEMBLIES ...], --assemblies ASSEMBLIES [ASSEMBLIES ...]
-                        Provide the input assemblies files to parse.
-Usually fasta files.
-This option is mutually exclusive with "-r".
   -o OUTPUT_TAG, --output OUTPUT_TAG
                         Provide an output tag
   -t THREADS, --threads THREADS